Pruning Pepper Plants – How To Prune Pepper Plants Right

 Topping pepper plants, or removing the top few inches at the adolescent stage, typically leads to lower-growing plants, at least in the short term.
 The areas of the plant that you remove quickly recover and fill in with new growth from the lower nodes (more on nodes later).

 However, it is important to only prune if it is necessary or beneficial.
 You wouldn’t want to take away too many of the plant’s leaves or branches.
-This could cause a setback that may lead to lower yields, especially if you live in a colder climate.
+This could cause a setback that may lead to reduce yield, especially if you live in a colder climate.

 Topping (4-6 weeks after sprouting)